grpc/grpc.io/content/docs/guides/auth/ALTS.md

 -   Minimal code changes to enable ALTS.

-gRPC users can configure their applications to use ALTS as a transport security protocol with few lines of code, simply indicating the intent of using ALTS. gRPC ALTS is supported in C++, Java, Go, and Python.
+gRPC users can configure their applications to use ALTS as a transport security protocol with few lines of code. gRPC ALTS is supported in C++, Java, Go, and Python.

 ### Identity and Key Management

 Using ALTS transport security protocol, the identity of the gRPC application is the primary service account associated with the GCE VM that the application runs on.
+In GKE, the identity is the underlying GKE node (GCE VM)'s primary service account.
+Supporting per-pod identity is still work in progress.
 The service account of a GCE VM can be set or changed using [gCloud command](https://cloud.google.com/sdk/gcloud/reference/compute/instances/set-service-account) or via
 [GCP console](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).